Homeschooling in Your Country

 Frequently Asked Questions

 The answer depends on the laws of that country, since a country’s education laws apply to all children who reside there, whether or not they are citizens.
-Start by contacting the HSLDA Global Outreach team at firstname.lastname@example.org or 540-338-5600.
-We have information on homeschooling laws in many countries where such laws exist, and insight into the general educational climate in many others.
+Start by contacting the HSLDA Global Outreach team by emailing us at firstname.lastname@example.org or calling us at 540-338-5600.
+We have information on homeschooling laws in many countries where such laws exist and insight into the general educational climate in many other countries.
 Even if homeschooling is not explicitly recognized by law, it may still be possible to homeschool.
 We may also be able to connect you with a homeschooling family or support organization in the country.

 Always contact HSLDA before speaking with any foreign country’s officials regarding home education.

-Military families stationed in a foreign country with which the United States has entered into a treaty (for example, NATO) may have different legal protections than are available to civilians or contractors.
+Military families stationed in a foreign country with which the United States has entered into a treaty (for example, NATO, or the North Atlantic Treaty Organization) may have different legal protections than are available to civilians or contractors.
 Again, contact HSLDA for advice in this or any other situation involving homeschooling overseas.